mitsuba-renderer/drjit/docs/freeze.rst

    y = x * 2

-   # On subsequent calls the the function will be replayed, and gradients will
+   # On subsequent calls the function will be replayed, and gradients will
    # be accumulated in x.
    func(y)

-The :py:func:`drjit.freeze` decorator adds an implicit :py:func:`drjit.isolate_grad` context to the function.
+The :py:func:`@dr.freeze <freeze>` decorator adds an implicit :py:func:`drjit.isolate_grad` context to the function.
 The above function is then equivalent to the following function.